prefix-dev/pixi/docs/features/pytorch.md

 #### Reasons for broken installations
 Broken installations often result from mixing incompatible channels or package sources:

 1. **Mixing Conda Channels**

-    Using both conda-forge and the legacy pytorch channel can cause conflicts.
+    Using both `conda-forge` and the legacy `pytorch` channel can cause conflicts.
-    Choose one channel and stick with it to avoid dependency resolution issues.
+    Choose one channel and stick with it to avoid issues in the installed environment.

 2. **Mixing Conda and PyPI Packages**

     If you install PyTorch from pypi, all packages that depend on torch must also come from PyPI.
     Mixing Conda and PyPI packages within the same dependency chain leads to conflicts.